GMFelixfex/GDV-SoSe-2022/Exercise 4/readme.md

 cv2.setMouseCallback('Finished Image', click)
 ```

-Step 9: We create a loop to display the selected tile and saving the mosaik
+Step 9: We create a loop to display the selected tile and save the mosaic

  ```python
 while True: